Why did you choose an apprenticeship instead of university?

 "Working in law is very rewarding as your hard work does not go unrecognised.
 I have many important responsibilities such as keeping abreast of recent case law that will have a pertinent effect upon the professional roles of the lawyers I work with as well as our clients.
 I am often asked to carry out the following tasks in my role:

 My colleagues are very supportive and I am constantly learning new things every day."
-Laura Pearce, Second Year Apprentice
+Laura Pearce, Paralegal Apprentice

 How do you find balancing work and study?

 "The balance between work and study is extremely generous.
-We are entitled to one day's study leave a week where you can focus solely on studying for CILEx.
+We are entitled to one day's study leave a week where you can focus solely on studying.
 So far, the balance is fine and I am managing my work and study time very well in preparation for my first exam.
 I always know that if I wasn't coping with the balance, I have a supportive team who can ensure I keep on top of all my work/studying and the firm is a pleasure to work for."
-Samantha Ross, First Year Apprentice
+Samantha Ross, Paralegal Apprentice